One Pot Vegetarian Orzo with Sundried Tomatoes

 Add dark green spinach, sunny lemon, and fresh basil for a beautiful and healthy pasta dinner.
 Ready in less than 30 minutes and only one pan to wash!
 Serendipity!

+Select a large skillet.
 So how do one pot pasta recipes like this vegetarian orzo work?
 First, you’ll need one pretty good-sized pan with a tight-fitting lid.
-I use a large straight sided skillet (psst: it’s not the one in the pictures – see the recipe card for a pan I recommend!).
+I use a large straight sided skillet (it’s not the one in the pictures; see the recipe card for a pan I recommend!).

 That’s a lot of liquid but you’ll be amazed how much of it is absorbed by the orzo as it cooks.
 You won’t need to drain a bit of it off.
 In fact, between the starch from the orzo and any extra liquid, you’ll end up with a beautiful creamy sauce.
 It’s like magic!

 Vegetarian orzo is a filling meatless main dish, or a delicious side dish.
-It goes well with lemon salmon and dill or pork medallions with lemon garlic sauce.
+It goes well with lemon salmon or pork medallions with lemon garlic sauce.
+We also love it with lemon pepper shrimp, a super easy recipe, or grilled marinated chicken (Italian chicken marinade).

 About The Well Plated Cookbook

-You may be thinking…why should you trust me and buy this book?
-Hello, biased, right?!?
+You may be wondering why you should trust me and buy this book since I’m obviously biased.

 Here’s why: I know first-hand how high quality every single recipe in this book is.
-I know, because I know Erin is meticulous and carefully tested each recipe multiple times.
-I know, because I cooked along side Erin while the amazingly talented Becky of The Cookie Rookie shot the photographs you’ll find in this book (they’re stunning!).
-I know, because I know Erin wouldn’t produce anything that wasn’t of the highest possible quality.
+I know, because I know Erin is meticulous and tests each recipe multiple times.
+I know, because I cooked alongside Erin while the amazingly talented Becky of The Cookie Rookie shot the photographs you’ll find in this book (they’re stunning!).
+I know, because I know Erin wouldn’t produce anything that wasn’t the highest quality possible.

 So, not only did I personally taste countless recipes in this book (how lucky am I?), but I also prepared the recipes.
 They’re easy to follow, straight-forward, and contain no odd ingredients.
 They’re a joy to prepare, even if you’re on your 12th recipe of the day.
 That’s saying something.